Amentum

-It is very similar to the Swiss arrow.

 Throwing technique

 The javelin was held at ear level and released after a short run.
 The amentum was looped over the first two fingers of the throwing hand so as to slip off when the throw was made.
 In competition throwing for distance, including the Ancient Olympic pentathlon at Olympia, Greece, a blunt javelin would be launched at about 45 degrees, but in war or the chase, a sharp weapon was thrown much closer to the horizontal.
 Javelins and their amenta were used both on foot and from horseback.

 The amentum was securely attached at or behind the centre of gravity of the shaft.
 Attaching the amentum behind the centre of gravity increased the possible distance thrown but reduced accuracy.
 Hence the amentum was detachable, and the athlete fastened it to suit his taste shortly before use.
 The winding of the amentum added rotation and therefore accuracy to the projectile, similar to the effect of rifling on a bullet.

 The experiments conducted by H. A. Harris support the theories based on vase paintings of the proper use of an amentum.